EC-labs/cec-tutorials/k8s/README.md

 scaling the workload to match demand."*
 [(link)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/)

-Horizontal referes to adding more instances instead of adding more resources (which would be vertical scaling).
+Horizontal refers to adding more instances instead of adding more resources (which would be vertical scaling).

 For this part of the tutorial, we will stress a notifications-service